bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Actually, we are using new streams that's a little bit different.
 And those streams are already built up.
-And actually, because I wrote tests for it, when a stream is not built up yet then then Tor is going to just put it in an already used stream So it doesn't want to ruin our performance Anyway, we are we are going out of the topic.
+And actually, because I wrote tests for it, when a stream is not built up yet, then Tor is going to just put it in an already used stream So it doesn't want to ruin our performance Anyway, we are going out of the topic.
 Raphael, do you have something?

 Raphael: 01:04:34